MattN-HB/aws-solutions-architect/README.md

    * Every subnet that you create is automatically associated with the main route table for the VPC.
    * If a subnet's traffic is routed to an Internet gateway, the subnet is known as a public subnet.
  * Create an Auto Scaling group of EC2 instances and set the minimum capacity to 4 and the maximum capacity to 6.
 Deploy 2 instances in Availability Zone A and another 2 instances in Availability Zone B.
  * You are limited to running On-Demand Instances per your vCPU-based On-Demand Instance limit, purchasing 20 Reserved Instances, and requesting Spot Instances per your dynamic Spot limit per region.
+Periodically = spot instance
  * ec2 billing by state:
    ![image](https://user-images.githubusercontent.com/44328319/130574527-822b56e4-390f-48ba-ad14-c4b765923095.png)
    ![image](https://user-images.githubusercontent.com/44328319/130574324-4a7cf0e4-dd15-4812-bb77-bfe4960a3efa.png)